bbauska/W3Cx-1of5-CSS.0x/module5/module5.md

 Tips on designing for Web accessibility - on W3C's WAI Web site: https://www.w3.org/WAI/gettingstarted/tips/designing Color contrast: https://www.w3.org/WAI/eval/preliminary.html#contrast

-# Curso   Module 5: Designing your Web site for your audience   5.3 Designing for your audience   What is internationalization?
+# Curso   Module 5: Designing your Web site for your audience   5.3 Designing for your audience

 # What is internationalization?
  Bookmark this page